Active Substance: hydroxocobalamin

 How is Cyanokit used?

-Cyanokit is given along with appropriate measures to decontaminate and support the patient, including providing oxygen for the patient to breathe.
+Cyanokit is given along with other appropriate decontamination and supportive measures, including providing oxygen for the patient to breathe.

 How does Cyanokit work?

-The active substance in Cyanokit, hydroxocobalamin, reacts with cyanide in the body.
-This reaction forms cyanocobalamin, a non-poisonous compound that is removed from the body in the urine.
+The active substance in Cyanokit, hydroxocobalamin, reacts with cyanide in the body to form cyanocobalamin, a non-poisonous compound that is removed from the body in the urine.
 This lowers cyanide levels in the body and stops the cyanide fixing itself to an enzyme in cells called cytochrome oxidase, which is important for providing energy in cells.
 This helps to reduce the effects of cyanide poisoning.
 Hydroxocobalamin (vitamin B12a) has been used as a vitamin supplement since the 1950s.

 How has Cyanokit been studied?